-I am a recent PhD graduate pursuing Data Engineering, Big Data, and Software Engineering.
-I am currently a Data Engineering Fellow at Insight Data Science.
+I am a recent biophysics PhD graduate looking for new opportunities in Data Engineering, Big Data, and Software Engineering.
+I recently completed the Data Engineering Fellowship at Insight Data Science.
+You can find me on LinkedIn.

-I also created an interactive web UI to allow users to view and query website popularity data.
+I also created an interactive web application to allow users to view and query this website popularity database.

 During my graduate studies I used biophysical and molecular biology methods such as NMR and fluorescence to study intrinsically disordered proteins.
 I also created data analysis tools and pipelines to automate, improve, and simplify various tasks.
 Specifically, my research was focused on understanding how phosphorylation regulates a disordered transcription factor.

-This website contains links to scientific resources that I found useful during my studies and a few tools that I created.
+This website contains links to scientific resources that I found useful during my graduate studies and a few data wrangling tools that I created.
 These tools were mostly for internal lab use, but each tool comes with example input data that can be used to demonstrate how the tool works.

 If you have any questions or would like to access password protected content on this site feel free to contact me.